 How It Started

 Even though I didn’t start this organization until late 2014, my "ALLIANCE" with Alligators began when I saw my first one in the wild in Southport, NC in July of 2010.
 From that moment on, I knew I had found my calling in life!
 It took my breath away when I looked down and saw what appeared to be a mini-dinosaur in that little creek on a side street in Southport.
 Unfortunately, I also saw a LOT of trash, mainly from where people had been illegally feeding him (Charlie).
 From that day forward I have spent all of my spare time during the warmer months looking for more Alligators.
 I name each and every one of them and I visit them regularly in rotation.
 I keep a log of when I see them (date, temperature and I also note any injuries).
 Most of the Alligators stay in their same habitats year after year.
 Others, I see once and then never again.
 Through the years I have picked up countless bags of trash.
 I have also had the opportunity to meet and talk to lots of other Alligator lovers.
 I was thrilled to find out that I’m not alone in my love for these magnificent creatures.
 In late 2014 I had the idea that I wanted to take my love for them one step further.
 That’s when I came up with the idea for the organization, Alligator Alliance, which is 100% self-funded and non-profit.
-I knew early on that this organization would be a fulltime job, with only two “human” members (my husband and I).
-The REAL members of this organization are the Alligators and our Alliance is with them.
+I knew early on that this organization would be a fulltime job.
 Now I spend all of my time focusing on their protection and conservation, cleaning habitats and talking to others about co-existing with them.
 I feel incredibly blessed to live in a state where we can see these amazing reptiles in their natural habitats, not just in zoos or aquariums.

 You don’t have to be an expert or have a degree to make an impact.